 Yes, absolutely.
 There are plenty of non-invasive and surgical cosmetic treatments that can get rid of new and old C-section scars.
 However, do not hope that these treatments will remove the scar completely-some traces will remain but the scar will be less visible.

-- Radio frequency – One of the latest treatment for c section scars, where non-ablative and safe radio frequency is used to stimulate collagen and lymphatic flow under the skin.
+- Radiofrequency – One of the latest treatment for c section scars, where non-ablative and safe radiofrequency is used to stimulate collagen and lymphatic flow under the skin.
 It works by tissue retraction that heats the dermal collagen and makes way for new collagen cells.
-This helps in removing the c section scars and brings new skin from beneath.
+This helps the c section scar removal in bringing new skin from beneath.

 - Other treatments – Besides Laser therapy, there are few more options to choose from, depending on your scar.